ampproject/amphtml/extensions/amp-script/amp-script.md

 limitations under the License.
 -->

+## Usage

 The `amp-script` component allows you to run custom JavaScript.
 To maintain AMP's performance guarantees, your code runs in a Web Worker, and certain restrictions apply.

-## Usage

 An `amp-script` element can load JavaScript in two ways:

 - remotely, from a URL
 - locally, from a `<script>` element on the page

-#### From a remote URL
+#### Load JavaScript from a remote URL

 Use the `src` attribute to load JavaScript from a URL: